jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 For example, I would probably reference the MeditR library at the use case layer of my application.
 It is a very good implementation of the Mediator pattern in .NET.
-This way each use case can be implemented as a request in the mediator pattern, and I no longer have to worry about the details of constructing and calling it.
+This way each use case can be implemented as a request in the mediator pattern, and I no longer have to worry about the details of constructing and calling the use cases.
 It provides a singular point of entry to access the use cases.

 ## The Benefits and Costs

+Like every architecture there are benefits to using it, and also costs.
+There is no one size fits all architecture.

 This architecture decouples business logic from its underlying infrastructure.